Guaranteed Universal Life Insurance

 After the maturity age, if the insured person is still alive, some companies pay out a small maturity benefit.
 Others simply end coverage.

-Does a GUL Policy Build Cash Value?
+Does Guaranteed Universal Life Insurance Build Cash Value?

-Guaranteed universal life insurance wasn’t designed to build cash value the way other permanent life insurance policies do.
+Guaranteed universal life insurance isn’t designed to build cash value the way other permanent life insurance policies do.
 Any accumulation is usually minimal, and many policies have no meaningful cash value at all.
 GUL focuses on affordable, predictable lifelong protection rather than providing a cash value component.

 How Long Does Coverage Last?